 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Let’s be honest here.
-Most people only make a turkey for dinner on Thanksgiving because it is a tradition.
-Too often, the bird is disappointingly dried out and flavorless.
-Hey, at least there are all of those holiday side dishes and desserts to make up for a lackluster main course.
 But if you like good turkey, I am talking about a golden, crispy turkey that is juicy and full of flavor; you got to try this deep-fried turkey recipe.
 In less than an hour, you can finally serve a Thanksgiving dinner where the turkey is the star of the meal and not your Aunt Sally’s recipe for cranberry sauce!
-This deep-fried version is so darn delicious that you might even find yourself frying one up when it isn’t even a holiday!

 No one wants to get stuck in the kitchen during Thanksgiving, especially when the game is on.
-It can take hours to roast a turkey in the oven and requires plenty of hands-on supervision and regular basting to ensure it cooks evenly.
-Still, half the time, the turkey is raw in the center com and burnt on the outside.
-But when you are deep frying at 400 degrees, it takes only about three and a half minutes per pound to cook the turkey thoroughly to the bone.
-That means you can start a 15-pounder, at half-time, and it will reach a proper turkey internal temp well before the end of the fourth quarter!
+Roasting a turkey in the oven can take hours and requires plenty of hands-on supervision and regular basting to ensure it cooks evenly.
+Still, half the time, the turkey is raw in the center and burnt on the outside.

-To Brine or Not to Brine, That is the Question
+To brine or not to brine, that is the question

 These days, most people already know that brining a turkey is a fantastic way to add additional flavor and provide a safety net against it drying out in the oven.
 Following this deep fried turkey recipe makes it easy to avoid overcooking the meat easy, but brining still gives you a more flavorful bird.
-However, if you choose to brine the turkey, you need to make sure that the turkey is extra dry before putting it into the oil.
-Water and hot grease leads to out-of-control bubbling and splattering.

-Brining a turkey can boost its flavor profile, but it requires plenty of planning.
-It takes between 10 and 12 hours for a turkey to get the best benefits from its saltwater bath.
-But using a flavor injector, basically, a large syringe, to pump seasoned liquid directly into the meat of the bird can cut the prep time to just about an hour.
+But using a flavor injector, basically a large syringe, to pump seasoned liquid directly into the meat of the bird can cut the prep time to just about an hour.
 After filling the injector with your favorite flavoring liquid:

 - Plunge it about half the length of the needle into the thickest part of the turkey breast.